 Beyond health insurance benefits, many employers offer Life & Disability insurance in order to deliver a more robust benefits package.
 Employers either pay for or contribute to the cost of Life & Disability benefits.
-Common examples group term life, disability insurance, and accident insurance.
+Common examples include group term life, disability insurance, and accident insurance.

 Group Term Life Insurance